mtomasovic/inertia/README.md

 - **🎮 Dual Controls**: Play with WASD keys or virtual joystick on mobile devices
 - **🕹️ Virtual Joystick**: Intuitive gamepad-style joystick control for mobile devices
-- **🔥 Burned Trail Effects**: Watch as your ball burns the path behind it, leaving a permanent trail of scorched earth
 - **🌌 Dangerous Abyss**: Non-path areas feature an animated dark void with floating danger particles
 - **📱 Responsive Design**: Fully responsive gameplay that adapts to different screen sizes and orientations with mobile-optimized scaling
 - **📱 Mobile Optimization**: Smaller ball and path sizes on mobile devices for better path visibility and navigation
 - **🎯 Random Path Generation**: Each game features a unique, procedurally generated path
 - **⚡ Realistic Physics**: Ball movement includes acceleration, friction, and inertia for authentic feel
-- **🪶 Lightweight Performance**: Optimized for smooth gameplay on all devices
+- **🪶 Lightweight Performance**: Optimized for smooth gameplay on all devices, especially slower mobile phones

 ## How to Play